leomlck/rCCA_ABCD_rsfMRI_CBCL/README.md

 If you use this codebase or reference this work in your research, please cite our corresponding paper:

-**[TO BE COMPLETED]** L. Milecki, C. Gonzalez, E. Adeli, K. B. Nooner, M. R. Sabuncu, A. Kuceyeski, and Q. Zhao.
-"Regularized CCA Identifies Sex-Specific Brain-Behavior Associations in Adolescent Psychopathology."
-In submission.
+L. Milecki, C. Gonzalez, E. Adeli, K. B. Nooner, M. R. Sabuncu, A. Kuceyeski, and Q. Zhao. ''Regularized CCA identifies sex-specific brain-behavior associations in adolescent psychopathology.''
+Transl Psychiatry 15, 405 (2025). https://doi.org/10.1038/s41398-025-03678-9

 Bibtex: **[TO BE COMPLETED]**